Conducting Research within University Schools

-To schedule an observation or visit to a University School, a service learning partnership, a course-based partnership, or an internship/volunteer experience, please contact the school directly.
+To schedule an observation or visit to a University School, a service learning partnership, a course-based partnership, or an internship/volunteer experience, please contact University Schools at email@example.com

 Approval to conduct research:

-For students, faculty, or staff seeking approval to conduct any research activities in the University Schools, such as for a thesis or dissertation, or faculty with new or existing projects, all researchers must submit an application to the University Schools Research Consortium (USRC).
-A subcommittee of the USRC, including the Chair of the USRC and appropriate School Director, will review your proposal and provide a decision and/or feedback regarding school-level approval for your research.
-As needed, researcher(s) may also be asked to meet with the subcommittee to discuss the application.
-To discuss a potential research project seeking input from the schools or still under development, please contact us directly at firstname.lastname@example.org.
+For students, faculty, or staff seeking approval to conduct any research activities in the University Schools, such as for a thesis or dissertation, or faculty with new or existing projects, all researchers must submit an application.
+University Schools will review your proposal and provide a decision and/or feedback regarding school-level approval for your research.
+Researcher(s) will be also be asked to meet to discuss the application.
+To discuss a potential research project seeking input from the schools or still under development, please contact University Schools.

 Research will be approved on a one-year basis.
-Multi-year projects must seek renewal from the USRC.
-Researcher(s) should reach out to the Chair of the USRC for their renewal at least one month prior to the expiration of their current approval.
+Multi-year projects must seek renewal.
+Researcher(s) should reach out to University Schools for their renewal at least one month prior to the expiration of their current approval.

-For new research proposals, researchers are encouraged to complete the USRC application process prior to submitting a formal full proposal to other agencies (e.g., OSP, IRB, grant agencies).
-However, if the research is in a collaborative planning stage or other preliminary processes, such as a Letter of Intent or initial proposal application prior to an invitation for full proposal submission, researchers should wait to submit a formal application to the USRC until they are prepared with a full proposal submission.
-In these initial development stages of a proposal, you are also welcome to reach out to us directly at email@example.com.
+For new research proposals, researchers are encouraged to complete the research application process prior to submitting a formal full proposal to other agencies (e.g., OSP, IRB, grant agencies).
+However, if the research is in a collaborative planning stage or other preliminary processes, such as a Letter of Intent or initial proposal application prior to an invitation for full proposal submission, researchers should wait to submit a formal research application until they are prepared with a full proposal submission.
+In these initial development stages of a proposal, you are also welcome to reach out to University Schools directly.

 If research requests exceed current capacity at the school(s), projects that align to any of the University Schools’ priorities will be given the strongest consideration.

-When you are prepared to submit your full research proposal to USRC, please use the link below to complete the application:
+1. When you are prepared to submit your full research proposal, please use the link below to complete the application:

-2. A subcommittee of the University School Research Consortium will review your research application and make a decision regarding school-level approval.
-The review process may involve a meeting with the subcommittee, questions or clarification, and/or feedback regarding your proposal.
+2. University Schools Director of Professional Practice will review your research application and make a decision regarding school-level approval.
+The review process may involve a meeting, questions or clarification, and/or feedback regarding your proposal.
 Please allow sufficient time to complete this process.
 Proposals will be reviewed and a decision will be provided within a two week period.

-3. Researchers may submit an IRB determination form during the USRC application process.
-As feedback or potential revisions may be requested from the USRC, researchers may prefer to wait for a decision from the USRC prior to submitting to other units, such as the UofM Office of Sponsored Programs (OSP), full IRB application, or granting agencies.
+3. Researchers may submit an IRB determination form during the University Schools application process.
+As feedback or potential revisions may be requested from University Schools, researchers may prefer to wait for a decision prior to submitting to other units, such as the UofM Office of Sponsored Programs (OSP), full IRB application, or granting agencies.
 For questions about these steps, please contact the appropriate office:

-5. After submitting all documents via DocuSign, researcher(s) will be asked to schedule a meeting with the school director to confirm the timeline for conducting the research.
-Research can only begin after all applicable documents are received and by formal email confirmation from the School Director (or designee).
+4. After submitting an application, researcher(s) will be asked to schedule a meeting with University Schools to confirm the timeline for conducting the research.
+Research can only begin after an application is received and by formal email confirmation from the School Director (or designee).